How to Do a Reverse Lunge

 Workout: Extreme Conditioning 1.0

-- Keeping your chest up, back flat, shoulders back, and core engaged, take a large step back with your right leg
+- Keeping your chest up, back flat, shoulders back, and core engaged, take a large step back with your right leg as you bring your right arm forward and your left arm back.

 - Lower your body until your left thigh is parallel with the floor.
 Your knees should be bent about 90 degrees, with the right knee hovering a couple of inches above the ground.